 The following procedure from Schmidt and Besner (2008) was followed exactly:

-There were 432 trials in this experiment, consisting of six blocks of 72 trials each.
-To increase error frequency, we instructed participants to respond before a 550-ms deadline when the stimulus display terminated.(p.
+“There were 432 trials in this experiment, consisting of six blocks of 72 trials each.
+To increase error frequency, we instructed participants to respond before a 550-ms deadline when the stimulus display terminated.” (p.
 521)

-On each trial, a white (255, 255, 255) fixation cross (i.e., “X”) was presented in the middle of a black screen for 250 ms. This was followed by 250 ms of blank screen, followed by the stimulus display.
+“On each trial, a white (255, 255, 255) fixation cross (i.e., “X”) was presented in the middle of a black screen for 250 ms. This was followed by 250 ms of blank screen, followed by the stimulus display.
 The stimulus display was presented until a response was made or until the trial timed out at [550 ms].
-Correct responses were followed by a blank screen for 250 ms before the next fixation cross. (p.
-520).
+Correct responses were followed by a blank screen for 250 ms before the next fixation cross.” (p.
+520)

 Timed-out responses were followed by the message Too Slow for a duration of 1,000 ms in red (255, 0, 0).
-Incorrect responses were followed by the message Incorrect for a duration of 250 ms in redjkim.
+Spoiled trials in which responses made after the 550 ms allowance were excluded from the analysis.
+Incorrect responses were followed by the message Incorrect for a duration of 250 ms in red.
 When the screen indicated the completion of the trials, participants were debriefed and either received a research participation slip or $5 Amazon gift e-card.

 Analysis Plan

 The key finding identified for replication is the finding that low contingency trials generate higher performance errors than medium contingency trials.
-Spoiled trials in which responses made after the 550 ms allowance will be excluded from the analysis.
 The percentage error rate of viable trials is calculated for each contingency level.
 Although not a key calculation for the replication, replicating a key theoretical finding requires calculating the “low contingency adjusted values” for each participant.
-We plan to follow Dr. Schmidt’s instructions to use the following formula: (percentage low contingency errors) x (percentage unpredicted errors) x (3/2).
+We plan to follow Dr. Schmidt’s instructions to use the following formula (J. Schmidt, personal communication, April 27, 2014): (percentage low contingency errors) x (percentage unpredicted errors) x (3/2).
 The percentage unpredicted errors is the total errors for low contingency trials—excluding the high contingency response—divided by the total errors for low contingency trials—including the high contingency response.
 The product of those two variables is then multiplied by 3/2 to correct for the fact that one is only looking at two of the three possible incorrect responses.

 A one-way repeated measures ANOVA of contingency (high, medium, low) on percentage errors will be performed.
 A planned post-hoc t-test comparisons of medium contingency and low contingency error rates as well as medium contingency and low contingency-adjusted trials will be subsequently performed.